tomshaw/grunt-mysqldump/README.md

 - Required: `false`

 #### databases
-An array of database names to export.
+An array of databases to export.
 - Type: `Array`

 #### forget
-An array of database names to ignore when using a `databases` wildcard.
+An array of databases to ignore when using a `databases` wildcard.
 - Type: `Array`

 ## Libraries Used